Hm255/carFinder-Backend/README.md

 ## what is it?

-It hosts a highly categoricalized local car database with many filters.
+It hosts a highly filterable local car database with many filters.

 ## how can this be used